Micheal Barrow

-Micheal Colvin Barrow (born April 19, 1970) is a former American college and professional football player who was a linebacker in the National Football League (NFL) for twelve seasons.
-He played college football for the University of Miami, and was honored as a consensus All-American.
-He was drafted by the Houston Oilers in the second round of the 1993 NFL Draft, and also played professionally for the Carolina Panthers, New York Giants and Dallas Cowboys of the NFL.
+Micheal Colvin Barrow (born April 19, 1970) is an American former professional football player who was a linebacker for 12 seasons in the National Football League (NFL).
+He played college football for the Miami Hurricanes, earning consensus All-American honors.
+The Houston Oilers selected him in the second round of the 1993 NFL draft.
+He also played professionally for the Carolina Panthers, New York Giants and Dallas Cowboys of the NFL.

-Early years
+Early life

 Barrow was born in Homestead, Florida.
-He attended Homestead High School, and played high school football for the Homestead Broncos.
+He attended Homestead High School and played high school football for the Homestead Broncos.

 College career

 While attending the University of Miami, Barrow played for the Miami Hurricanes football team from 1989 to 1992.
-The Hurricanes were consensus national champions twice during Barrow's college career (1989, 1991), and played for a third national championship (1992).
+The Hurricanes were consensus national champions twice during Barrow's college career (1989, 1991) and played for a third national championship (1992).
 As a senior in 1992, he was recognized as a consensus first-team All-American.